-Where address is a InetAddress class object holding the server's node IP address, and port is the local port number the server application is receiving TCP connections on.
+Where address is an InetAddress class object holding the server's node IP address, and port is the local port number where the server application is receiving TCP connections.
 This method will raise an exception if the connection establishment fails.

-Both the C function and the Java method provide real feedback about the application to application connection establishment success.
+Both the C function and the Java method provide real feedback about the application-to-application connection establishment success.

-After success, the socket is connected to the server application.
+On success, the socket is then connected to the server application.